Harry and Meghan's future to be discussed by royals on Monday

 A request for the issue to be resolved "at pace" is still the queen's wish, the source said.

-Harry and Meghan stunned the British public Wednesday with their announcement that they intend to "step back" from their official duties, eventually become financially independent, and divide their time between the United Kingdom and North America "while continuing to fully support Her Majesty The Queen."
+Harry and Meghan stunned the British public Wednesday with their announcement that they intend to "step back" as senior members of the royal family, eventually become financially independent, and divide their time between the United Kingdom and North America "while continuing to fully support Her Majesty The Queen."

 "This geographic balance will enable us to raise our son with an appreciation for the royal tradition into which he was born, while also providing our family with the space to focus on the next chapter, including the launch of our new charitable entity," the couple said.